- Academic Affairs

 Courtney J. Jones Carney began her career at the University of Maryland, Baltimore (UMB) as the Assistant Director of Student Services in January 2011.
 She became the Director of Interprofessional Student Learning and Service Initiatives when the department was created in December 2011.
 Courtney has a proven record of success in creating and implementing programs that examine leadership, student development, culture, diversity, inclusion, and equity.
 She has been the driving force in creating co-curricular programming that focuses on race, culture, identity, intersectionality, and equity.
 Courtney manages a small office that has a huge impact.
 During this academic year, her office offered 66 diversity; inclusion; and equity programs resulting in 1,638 participants. in total, during the 2018-2019 academic year, ISLSI offered 149 seminars focused on leadership development; global literacy; diversity; inclusion; and equity which were attended by a total of 4,166 people.

-Courtney has spent the better part of the 2017 - 2018 academic year crafting a cultural competence academic certificate program which was approved by the University System of Maryland during summer 2018.
-This certificate will be the first program of its kind at the University of Maryland, Baltimore.
-It is her goal to create a program that challenges the university to look outside of preparation by education when hiring content creators and professors and instead consider a combination of factors that can include, but is not limited to, education; lived experience; and professional preparation.
-Additionally, this certificate program will challenge students to critically examine themselves and the ideals that they hold about others while understanding the legacy of white supremacy in the formation of policy and practice in this country.
+Courtney also serves as the Program Director for the Post-Baccalaureate Certificate (PBC) in Intercultural Leadership which will launch in Fall 2019.
+This certificate program will challenge students to critically examine themselves and the ideals that they hold about others while understanding the legacy of white supremacy in the formation of policy and practice in this country.
 It is her hope that by reframing the lens, program participants will be better prepared to serve their clients and patients in a culturally responsive manner.

 Before joining UMB, Courtney worked at Towson University as a Career Advisor (2006-2010) and Morgan State University as an Assistant Academic Coordinator for Student Athletes (2003-2009).

-Ebony Nicholson, Academic Coordinator - Diversity & Inclusion Initiatives
+Ebony Nicholson (she, her, hers), Academic Coordinator - Diversity & Inclusion Initiatives

 Ebony Nicholson joined ISLSI in the fall of 2014 as a Diversity Fellow.
 At that time, she was pursuing her Master's in Social Work at UMB.
 Upon graduation in May 2016, Ebony decided to stay with the department to assist in planning and developing some of the diversity and cultural enrichment programming of the department.